-Davis-Bacon wage determinations are published on the Wage Determinations On Line website at https://beta.SAM.gov for contracting agencies to incorporate them into covered contracts.
+Davis-Bacon wage determinations are published on the System for Award Management (SAM) website at https://sam.gov/content/wage-determinations for contracting agencies to incorporate them into covered contracts.
 The “prevailing wages” are determined based on wages paid to various classes of laborers and mechanics employed on specific types of construction projects in an area.
 Guidance on determining the type of construction is provided in All Agency Memoranda Nos.
-130 and 131.
+130, 131 and 236.

 Penalties/Sanctions and Appeals